Dayton Moore: Career

 In 1994, Moore entered Major League Baseball, joining the Atlanta Braves as a scout.
 He was assistant director of scouting, assistant director of player development, and director of international scouting before his 2002 promotion to director of player personnel development.
 He took over as the Braves' assistant general manager in August 2005.
 In 2005, Moore interviewed with the Boston Red Sox for GM, but did not get the job.
 The Kansas City Royals hired Moore as general manager on June 8, 2006, replacing Allard Baird.

 On August 31, 2009, Moore's contract as general manager of the Royals was extended through 2014.
 In December 2010, Moore traded Zack Greinke, who had previously won the Cy Young Award for the Royals, and Yuniesky Betancourt to the Milwaukee Brewers in exchange for a group of players including Alcides Escobar and Lorenzo Cain.
 After a 2013 season that saw the Royals post their best record since 1994, Moore's contract was extended to continue through the 2016 season.
 The Royals built upon the success of the 2013 team by reaching the World Series in both 2014 and 2015.
 He was awarded the league Best Executive Award after the 2015 season.
 Moore's trade of Greinke is considered to have provided the foundation of the Royals run of success and both Cain and Escobar became important contributors for the Royals.
 Another Moore trade, this one sending Wil Myers and several other players to the Tampa Bay Rays for James Shields and Wade Davis in 2012 provided important pieces for the Royals' two World Series teams (although Shields left in free agency after the 2014 season).

 After the Royals' World Series win, Moore signed another contract extension to remain with the team longer.
 In June 2018, Moore generated backlash with comments he made about convicted child molester and Oregon State University pitching prospect Luke Heimlich, saying, "I think the player has earned the opportunity to play professional baseball."
 In late 2019, Royals owner David Glass sold the team to businessman John Sherman, who retained Moore as general manager.
-In 2022, Moore was promoted to president of baseball operations, but was fired by Sherman in September 2022, just prior to the end of the season.
+In September 2021, Moore was promoted to president of baseball operations, with J. J. Picollo named general manager.
+In September 2022, Moore was dismissed by Sherman, as the Royals were 59-89 on the year and had not had a winning season since 2015.

+On November 23, 2022, he was appointed senior advisor of baseball operations by the Texas Rangers.